lelkouss/power-outages-analysis/README.md

 Our model uses four features to predict the duration of a power outage.
 The features are state which is nominal, cause which we are treating as nominal (we have not ranked causes in any way), anomaly level which is quantitative, and customers affected which is quantitative.
 We performed one hot encoding using OneHotEncoder for the categorical features.
 We also used PolynomialFeatures for the quantitative features. ed PolynrmialFeatures f we took mean squared error for the training data and mean squared data for the validation data.
 For one of our train test splits, we found the averages of these values to be Training MSE: 14407167.553053152, Validation MSE: 32018249.814064648.
-We do not believe this model is good because considering that duration is measured in minutes, these are very large discrepencies. not you believe your current model is “good” and why.

-Tip: Make sure to hit all of the points above: many Portfolio Homeworks in the past have lost points for not doing so.
+We do not believe this model is good because considering that duration is measured in minutes, these are very large discrepencies. meworks in the past have lost points for not doing so.

 ## Step 5: Final Model
 - ### Final Model: